-- Working effectively within their allocation and working towards individual and department/university goals; - Participating in discussions concerning workloads with the aim of reaching a common understanding of the issues; - Reporting any workload difficulties and variations to their manager.
+- · Working effectively within their allocation and working towards individual and department/university goals; - Participating in discussions concerning workloads with the aim of reaching a common understanding of the issues; - Reporting any workload difficulties and variations to their manager.

 The allocation of work to Māori staff must recognise, and take account of, the specific skills and expertise which these members of staff apply to their place of employment and their community.
-This recognition should also include the diverse obligations of iwi, hapū and whanau and may also include their involvement in consultative processes of the University in relation to the fulfilment of its obligations under Te Tiriti o Waitangi and involvement and participation in formal ceremonies as required by tikanga Māori.
+This recognition should also include the diverse obligations of iwi, hapū and whanau and may also include their involvement in consultative processes of the University in relation to the fulfilment of its obligations under Te Tiriti o Waitangi and involvement and participation in formal ceremonies as required by tikanga Māori and include time required to deliver, participate in and/or support wānanga as an integral part of Massey academic programme.

-The workload allocation mechanisms used by the department will be ratified by the relevant senior manager (Pro Vice-Chancellor, Assistant Vice-Chancellor, or their nominee) who will then ensure that a copy of the document describing the mechanism for each department for which they are responsible is filed with the Office of the respective Pro Vice-Chancellor or Assistant Vice-Chancellor.
+The workload allocation mechanisms used by the department will be ratified by the relevant senior manager (Pro Vice-Chancellor, Deputy Vice-Chancellor, or their nominee) who will then ensure that a copy of the document describing the mechanism for each department for which they are responsible is filed with the Office of the respective Pro Vice-Chancellor or Deputy Vice-Chancellor/Provost.

 The mechanism for allocating workloads should be reviewed from time to time and will be reviewed at least once every three years and, where necessary, amended.
 The workload allocation arrangements should be generally understood and supported by the majority of staff within the school/institute through consultation with the staff.
+The workload mechanism and basis for allocation must be available for perusal by any member of staff in the department.

 Any review should take account of the balance, distribution and priorities associated within an area's workload, taking into account previous years' experience, strategic goals and anticipated resources for the period the workload mechanism will apply.